carloshsf9/books/README.md

 > Global State

-For the management of global states, the library is used native to react Context Api.
+For the management of global states, the library used is the React Context Api.
   Link: https://pt-br.reactjs.org/docs/context.html